What is Leukine?Leukine discount prices start at just $3,907.74!

 - Pericardial effusion (fluid around the heart) or

 Tell your doctor about all the other medicines you are using, especially if you are being treated for cancer.
-This medicine should not be given at the same time as chemotherapy or radiotherapy or within 24 hours before or after you receive your cancer treatment .
+This medicine should not be given at the same time as chemotherapy (cancer medicines) or radiation treatment or within 24 hours before or after you receive your cancer treatment.